Utah (film)

-Utah is a 1945 American Western film directed by John English and starring Roy Rogers.
+Utah is a 1945 American musical Western film directed by John English and starring Roy Rogers and Dale Evans.

 Plot

-Misunderstanding what her ranch is worth, Dorothy Bryant sells the land for far less than its value, so it is up to Roy to somehow get it back.
+Misunderstanding what her ranch is worth, Chicago entertainer Dorothy Bryant (Dale Evans) sells the land for far less than its value, so it is up to Roy (Roy Rogers) to somehow get it back.
+Roy and Dorothy fall in love, and in the final act he joins her in Chicago with some of the cowhands to produce a western-themed revue.